mfocko/kb/blog/aoc-2022/01-week-1.md

 :::info tl;dr

-Let's simulate [`du`] to get some stats about our filesystem and then pinpoint directories that take a lot of space and should be deleted.
+Let's simulate [`du`] to get some stats about our file system and then pinpoint directories that take a lot of space and should be deleted.

 :::